WasmPot/image-base64-rs/README.md

     </a>
 </p>

-Convert image to base64, and vise versa
+Convert jpeg, png, gif, ico to base64, and vise versa

 ## Compatibility